 Induction uses magnetism to generate currents and this creates heat.
 1

-What makes this particular form of heating different from all the others used for cooking?
+What makes induction heating different from all the others used for cooking?
 The heat is generated inside the object — in this case, your cooking pan – rather than from an external burner.

 Heating your cookware in this way requires a high rate of vibration for enough energy to cook food.